Understand charger levels and features

 Connector

-Most EVs have the "J plug" (J1772) which is used for home and level 2 charging.
-For fast charging, there are two plugs: the “CCS” used by most manufacturers including BMW, General Motors and Volkswagen, and the "CHAdeMO" used by Mitsubishi and Nissan.
-Tesla has a proprietary plug, but can use the “J plug” or "CHAdeMO" with adapters.
+Most EVs have the "J plug" (J1772) which is used for home and Level 2 charging.
+For fast charging, there are two plugs: the "CCS" used by most manufacturers including BMW, General Motors and Volkswagen, and the "CHAdeMO" used by Mitsubishi and Nissan.
+Tesla has the North American Charging Standard (NACS) plug, but can use the "J plug" or "CHAdeMO" with adapters.

 Single or dual port

-Select charging stations are available with two plugs, some of which allow two vehicles to charge at the same time if there’s sufficient electrical capacity.
+Select chargers are available with two plugs, some of which allow two vehicles to charge at the same time if there's sufficient electrical capacity.

 Features related to your space